 - Last but not least, trust your gut!

 As your fall semester continues, we have your back.
 And if you (or someone you know) is sexually assaulted on campus, we're here to help you.
-Explore our services for free support 24 hours a day.
+Explore our services for support.
 Leda Health believes you, and we are here to help you heal.